Assignment #4 - WBS and Gantt Chart

 Note:

 There are multiple ways to organize the work into a WBS hierarchy of main tasks (“summary tasks”) and subtasks so there is not one “right response” to this assignment.
 It is your job to organize the task hierarchy and establish timing in a manner that efficiently accomplishes the necessary work.
 Think of the WBS hierarchy like a written report that has main sections and subsections.
-Start first with the top-level tasks and then add the detail of subtasks down to the recommended three levels.
+Start first with the top-level tasks and then add the detail of subtasks down to the recommended second or third subtask levels.
 Start with a review of the RFP (particularly Sections 5 and 6).
 Make sure your work plan includes tasks necessary to produce all main and support deliverables as well as tasks for ongoing project management, monitoring, plan adjustment, and reporting of the work.
 It is also recommended to include a set of "start up" tasks that can include this work plan deliverable (SD1) and review by the City, a kick-off meeting, and perhaps other early activities to prepare for detailed project work.
-To help you out with structuring your WBS work plan, here is a possible high-level organization of tasks for this project that cover all project work and project management activities.
-You may use this as a basis, modify as necessary, and fill in detail with subtasks to cover specific areas of work:
+To help you out with structuring your WBS work plan, see below for a sample high-level organization of top level tasks for this project that cover all project work and project management activities.
+In setting up your WBS task hierarchy, you may use this as a basis, modify as necessary, and fill in detail with subtasks to cover specific areas of work:

 SAMPLE TOP LEVEL TASK ORGANIZATION FOR METROPOLIS PROJECT:

-• 4.
-Pilot Project Design and Execution (SD3) (plan, design and conduct pilot project, review results, make adjustments to design and field data collection and QC procedures for contractor field data collection).
+- 4. Pilot Project Design and Execution (SD3): This pilot addresses work to prepare for the MD2 field data collection.
+Plan, design and conduct pilot project, review results, make adjustments to design and field data collection and QC (MD2) procedures for contractor field data collection).
 Needs to be completed before field data collection can occur.

-• 5.
-Design and Develop Data QA and Tracking Tools and Procedures for City (design, prototyping, review with City, final development, deploy for City use and train City team on how they work).
-This is SD4
+- 5. Design and Develop Data QA and Tracking Tools and Procedures for City (SD4): Design, prototyping, review with City, final development, deploy for City use and train City team on how they work).
+This is specifically associated with QA of the MD2 data deliverables.

-• 6.
-Field Data Collection and QC (MD2) (all tasks to organize and plan contractor field collection work and do QC on results and package multiple deiverables for release to City for their QA review of the data).
+- 6. Field Data Collection and QC (MD2): All tasks to organize and plan contractor field collection work and do QC on results and package multiple deliverables for release to City for their QA review of the data).
 Starts with some prep and organization of the work.
-Best to organize into multiple geographic zones each of which is a subtask and corresponds to a data deliverable to the City—in each of these subtasks for Zone, is the collection of data in the field, QC, and release of deliverable (corresponding to zones) to the City QA process using the SD4 tools.
-Since the City may reject data for a particulalr Zone, it is a god idea to add a subtask under each Zone to "Rework and Release Rejected Data".
+Best to organize into multiple geographic zones, each of which is a subtask and corresponds to a data deliverable to the City—in each of these subtasks for Zones, are a subset of 3rd level subtasks for the collection of data in the field, QC, and release of deliverable (corresponding to zones) to trigger the City QA process using the SD4 tools.
+Since the City may reject data for a particular Zone, it is a god idea to add a subtask under each Zone to "Rework and Release Rejected Data".
 NOTE: Assume that all data remains on the contractor's server for the City data QA.
 The SD4 QA checking tools allow the City to access and conduct QA checking via the Web.

-• 7.
-City QA of Contractor Data Deliverables (City uses tools from Task 5 (SD4) to review data deliverables from the contractor field data collection and QC.
-As noted above, the contractor releases data after its QC of data for a specific Zone (data remains on contractor server where City uses the SD4 tools over the Web.
-So there is a direct connection between this task and the field data collection/QC task and accept or reject the data deliverable for a specific Zone.
+- 7. City QA of Contractor MD2 Data Deliverables: City uses tools from Task 5 (SD4) to review data deliverables from the contractor field data collection and QC.
+As noted above, the contractor releases data after its QC of data for a specific Zone (data remains on contractor server where City uses the SD4 tools over the Web).
+So there is a direct connection between this task and the field data collection/QC task (see above) and accept or reject the data deliverable for a specific Zone.
 Should have subtasks for each Zone-based data deliverable submitted by contractor from Task 6.
 The City first logs the deliverable into the tracking system and then performs QA checks.
 The, the City may accept or reject the deliverable.
 If rejected, the contractor must do some re-work and re-release data for that Zone.

-• 9.
-Design, Development, and Deployment of Custom Applications (MD4) (design and development of custom applications for the City for them to use after the project is over (MD4).
-Should have subtask breakdown for each of two applications (field-based and office-based).
+- 9. Design, Development, and Deployment of Custom Applications (MD4): Design and development of custom applications for the City for them to use after the project is over (MD4).
+2nd-level subtasks should be set up for each application (Office-based, Field-based).
 After requirements evaluation and design, it is a good idea to develop prototypes and review this with the City (the application prototypes can be thought of as partially functional applications to demo to the City to make sure the design is correct).
-After this, the iterative detailed development and review by the City should be reflected in subtasks.
-After final development, the should be a fomal User Acceptance Testing (UAT) task in which the City does a final check and formally accepts the application.
+After this, the iterative detailed development, testing, and review by the City should be reflected in subtasks.
+After final development, the should be a formal User Acceptance Testing (UAT) task in which the City does a final check and formally accepts the application.
 Then, deploy applications on the City system.
 Can include a subtask for documentation and training or can include this in Task 9.

 Assignment Submittal and Grading